-- To remain within the current niche and not to broaden the scope of the programme. - To consider renaming the programme to better reflect the programme profile. - To communicate more clearly about the specific profile and features of this programme. - To intensify the interaction with professional field advisory committee. - To balance the workload of the lecturers by providing more support from the Faculty and VU central departments. - To harmonise the examination and assessment rules and regulations of the two Examination Boards of the Faculty. - To provide more extensive written feedback on the Bachelor project results.
+- For the programme to remain within this niche and not to broaden the scope. - To communicate the profile and features of this programme more clearly. - To intensify the interaction with the professional field advisory committee. - To try and admit students from a wider range of bachelor programmes. - To reduce the number of specialisations, as five specialisations in this programme seems to be too many in view of the size of the programme. - To promote external research internships further and to assist students in finding these and in applying for them, in line with current initiatives on the part of the programme. - To balance the workload of the lecturers by providing considerably more support from the Faculty and VU central departments. - To harmonise the examination and assessment rules and regulations of the two Examination Boards of the Faculty. - To provide more extensive written feedback on the Master project results. - To monitor the breadth and the multidisciplinary dimensions of the Master projects.